Pol-Direct Costs on Externally Sponsored Programs

 Review and approve proposal budgets and budget justifications to ensure alignment with this policy.
 Ensure consistent treatment of direct costs, especially when costs normally charged as indirect are proposed as direct costs.
 Assist with award management, including obtaining prior sponsor approval as necessary.
 Assist in interpretation of federal regulations, such as 2 CFR 200 and sponsor policy.

-Post-Award: Sponsored Programs Administration - Financial Division
+Post-Award: Office of Sponsored Programs Administration - Research Accounting Services

 Review expenditures to ensure direct costs charged to sponsored programs comply with this policy prior to submission of final financial reports.
 Assist in interpretation of federal regulations, such as 2 CFR 200 and sponsor policy.
 Work with Principal Investigators and departmental business administrators to prepare financial invoices and reports.